GUIDE

 If your daily routine involves mostly smooth surfaces and short distances, the Doona+ wheels are perfectly adequate.
 If you are a walker who covers real ground, the City Mini GT2 is worth the extra weight.

-tinylog baby tracker showing daily log of feeds, diapers, and sleep
+Tinylog baby tracker showing daily log of feeds, diapers, and sleep

-tinylog keeps baby's schedule on track — even on the go.
+Tinylog keeps baby's schedule on track — even on the go.

 Log feeds, diapers, and sleep from your phone with one hand.
 See patterns over time and share data with your pediatrician or partner.